 "When competitors collude, prices are inflated and the customer is cheated.
 Price fixing, bid rigging, and other forms of collusion are illegal and are subject to criminal prosecution..."The U.S. steel manufacturing industry was an oligopoly in the 1970's.
 They colluded and their executives were sent to jail.
 If Bell, Rogers and Telus tried to collude, their executives would be sent to jail.
 Sometimes gas stations will collude to fix their price, resulting in fury with the public.

-This is why you will see transit workers behind toll booths making more money than bank tellers, even though their job is far easier than a bank teller's or flipping burgers at McDonald's.
+This is why you will see transit workers behind toll booths making more money than white-collar workers, even though their job is far easier than a bank teller's or flipping burgers at McDonald's.

 Because competition is greatly eliminated, union workers do not need to work as hard to maintain good service or to innovate.
 The fear of getting replaced by a competitor, is greatly reduced.

-Union members are part of the ELITE, not part of the masses.
+Union members try to make you think that they are part of the hard-working, middle-class through spin.
+They are not part of the masses.
+They part of the ELITE.
 According to Wikipedia, if you make $60,000 per year, you make more than 80% of the working population.
-The vast majority of people are self-employed or work for small to medium size businesses and the median income is approximately $40,000.
-Union members make much more.
+The vast majority of people are self-employed or work for small to medium size businesses and the median income is approximately $40,000 with no pension.
+Union members make much more plus pension.
 This is not because union members work harder or are more intelligent or educated.
+(In fact, they are usually less.)
 It is purely because they have eliminated competition with collusion.
+In fact, many union workers have no post-secondary education and they make more than university educated professionals.

 "...labor unions were subject to U.S. antitrust laws in...
 1890...
 However, organized labor managed to obtain exemption ... in ...
 1914"In other words, it is legal for unions to collude, but illegal for everybody else.